Laboratory analysis of cosmetic PFAS

 4. Global and local regulations on PFAS

-Faced with the significant risks associated with PFAS, international and national authorities have gradually introduced regulations to limit their use.
+Faced with the significant risks associated with PFAS, international and national authorities have progressively introduced regulations to limit their use.
 These laws aim to protect public health and the environment while imposing constraints on the industries concerned, including the cosmetics sector.

-International regulations: global initiatives to regulate PFAS
+International regulation: global initiatives to regulate PFAS

 Global efforts to limit PFAS rely on frameworks such as the Stockholm Convention on Persistent Organic Pollutants:

-- Stockholm Convention (2001) : This international treaty regulates persistent organic pollutants, including certain PFAS such as PFOS (perfluorooctane sulfonate).
+• Stockholm Convention (2001) : This international treaty regulates persistent organic pollutants, including certain PFAS such as PFOS (perfluorooctane sulfonate).
 Since 2009, PFOS has been restricted to specific uses (hydraulic fluids, anti-reflective coatings), while other compounds, such as PFOA, have been banned since 2020.

 European regulations: a proactive fight against PFAS

-- Directive 2020/2184 on water intended for human consumption : Now includes 20 PFAS in its monitoring, with a maximum limit of 0.10 µg/L for their cumulative presence.
+• Directive 2020/2184 on water intended for human consumption : Now includes 20 PFAS in its monitoring, with a maximum limit of 0.10 µg/L for their cumulative presence.

 The European Union plans a total ban on PFAS in cosmetics by 2026, requiring a rapid transition for manufacturers.